xueduany/KitJs/README.markdown

 ## What is this?

-Kit is a javascript library that use for easy creating HTML5 pages.
+Kit is a javascript library that use for easy creating a HTML UI widget.

 ## How do I use it?

-Visit the example site http://kitjs.co.cc for help.
+Visit the example site http://xueduany.github.com/KitJs for example.